Yasmani Grandal Player Props: White Sox vs. Giants

 Giants Pitching Rankings (2022)

-- The Giants had a 3.89 team ERA that ranked 15th among all league pitching staffs.
+- The Giants had the 15th-ranked team ERA across all MLB pitching staffs (3.89).

-- The Giants allowed the fewest home runs in baseball (132 total, 0.8 per game).
+- Giants pitchers combined to allow the fewest home runs in baseball (132 total, 0.8 per game).

-- DeSclafani starts for the first time this season for the Giants.
+- Webb (0-1) gets the start for the Giants, his second of the season.

-- In his last appearance on Sunday, June 26, the 32-year-old righty, started and went 2 2/3 innings against the Cincinnati Reds.
+- In his last appearance on Thursday, the right-hander threw six innings against the New York Yankees, giving up four earned runs while surrendering four hits.

-- In his five appearances last season he finished with a 6.63 ERA and a 2 WHIP, putting together a 0-2 record.

 © 2023 Data Skrive.
 All rights reserved.